 Private Business and Vocational Schools division of the Illinois Board of Higher Education

-Institutional Disclosures Reporting Table – Illinois Center for Broadcasting – Chicago Campus
+Institutional Disclosures Reporting Table –Illinois Media School – Chicago Campus

 Reporting Period: July 1, 2014 – June 30, 2015